murchie85/twitterCyberMonitor/README.md

 ![image](assets/vulnerabilities/TWEETS.png)
 <br></br>
-The most popular user is: **marceelias**
+The most popular user is: **AukeHoekstra**

-## This is what I told the Post👇

-“The way I view it, Republicans tried to subvert the 2020 election, but were clumsy… https://t.co/kFqvwp1XaK
+## Some people complain that raw materials needed for renewable energy creating vulnerabilities similar to those of oi… https://t.co/rYHCVpuEJB